open-policy-agent/eopa/proto/buf.md

 # Enterprise OPA gRPC API

-This folder contains the definitions of [Protocol Buffers][protobuf] used by [Enterprise OPA][gh-entperprise-opa].
+This folder contains the definitions of [Protocol Buffers][protobuf] used by [Enterprise OPA][gh-enterprise-opa].

 We use [Buf][buf] to manage and generate source code from the protocol buffer definitions.
-The protobuf definitions here are pushed at release-time to the [`buf.build/styra/enterprise-opa`][buf-enterprise] repository in the Buf Registry.
+The protobuf definitions here are pushed at release-time to the [`buf.build/styra/enterprise-opa`][buf-enterprise-opa] repository in the Buf Registry.

    [protobuf]: https://developers.google.com/protocol-buffers/
    [buf]: https://github.com/bufbuild/buf